just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

 Once you have a countable-issued email address, you can use that to log in to [eightmeters.countable.ca](http://eightmeters.countable.ca/) via Google Login.

-Reach out to [operations@countable.ca](mailto:operations@countable.ca) if you do not see any project or team tags after login- they may need to add you!
+Reach out to [operations@countable.ca](mailto:operations@countable.ca) or the Slack #operations channel, if you do not see any project you ar working on after login - they may need to add you!

 ### How to Enter Your Time